10 most beautiful at night buildings in the world

 The Winter Palace of St Peterburg at night

-The construction of the first Winter Palace started in 1711 and it continued to be built and altered since 1730 until 1837.
-It served as an official residence for the Russian Emperor and through the monumental scale it reflected the might and power of Imperial Russia.
+The construction of the first Winter Palace started in 1711, and it continued to be built and altered from 1730 until 1837.
+It served as an official residence for the Russian Emperor, and through the monumental scale, it reflected the might and power of Imperial Russia.

 7. The National Palace of Queluz